-BIOL 572 Terrest Comm Ecology

-A study of the composition, distribution, and dynamics of plants and animals in selected terrestrial communities.
+BIOL 572 Terrest Comm Ecology 6.00 A study of the composition, distribution, and dynamics of plants and animals in selected terrestrial communities.
 Major biomes to be included will be grassland, deciduous forest, coniferous forest, and tundra.
 Summers only: six weeks.
 (3 credits at Pymatuning)

-BIOL 573 Freshwater Ecology 3.00
+BIOL 573 Freshwater Ecology 3.00 A field-oriented study of the physics, chemistry, and

-A field-oriented study of the physics, chemistry, and biology of standing and flowing inland waters.
+A field-oriented study of the physics, chemistry, an biology of standing and flowing inland waters.

-BIOL 574 Ecol of Aquatic Insects
+BIOL 574 Ecol of Aquatic Insects 3.00